thimmyl/conference-room-booking/readme.md

 - Get existing conference booking by ID
 - CRUD operations on the conference rooms
 - CURD operations on the maintenance windows which is currently static
+- Replace in memory database with persistant storage
+- Dockerize the application and the potential storage with docker compose for local setup